70v-Yoyo/hexo-everyday-calendar/README.md

 ```bash
 npm install hexo-everyday-calendar
 ```
-2. Add it to plugins, the directory of which is the same level as source (a directory)
+2. (If it cannot be displayed normally) Add it to plugins, the directory of which is the same level as source (a directory)
-3. Make sure you have a div with classname 'site-body' in your home page.
+3. (If it cannot be displayed normally) Make sure you have a div with classname 'site-body' in your home page.
 The calendar module will automatically be placed there
 4. Custom place: In the place you want to put, set the classname of the div block to 'site-body', and you can put it in

 # 使用说明